HOW WE’RE DEALING WITH COVID-19

 We’re continuing to provide our services to those affected by domestic abuse during the current Covid–19 pandemic.

-Many of our staff are working from home but we are still taking referrals and supporting customers virtually over the phone, by text and email or with the use of video conferencing.
+Many of our staff are working from home but we are still taking referrals and supporting customers virtually over the phone, by text and email or with the use of video calls.

 For now, and for the safety and wellbeing of our customers we are: